marcoverpas/Six_lectures_on_sfc_models/README.md

 ### 2_1_Model_PC

 This is one of the simplest SFC toy models.
-It is developed in chapter 4 of Godley and Lavoie, "[Monetary Economics.
+It is developed in chapter 4 of Godley and Lavoie (2007), "[Monetary Economics.
 An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3)". **PC** stands for "portfolio choice", because households can hold their wealth in terms of cash and/or government bills.

 Key assumptions are as follows: